 The Principal Features of Buddhism as Reflected in Early West Tibetan Art

 September 2000 to August 2003 I received a three-year research grant by the Austrian Programme for Advanced Research and Technology (APART) of the Austrian Academy of Sciences.
-In the following the aim of the project is introduced and its first outcomes are summarized including a list of relevant publications.
+The aim of the project is summarised below; relevant publications are listed at the end.

 Introduction

-The art-historical evidence as preserved in the monuments and artefacts attributable to the phyi dar in Tibet and present-day Northwest India demonstrate a variety of unique stages and interpretations of Buddhism within the context of the formation of Tibetan Buddhism.
-Because the information on early stages of Tibetan Buddhism in the indigenous historical literature (chos byung) and the hagiographies (rnam thar) of eminent Buddhist teachers and hierarchs is somewhat vague, the preserved monuments and artefacts are the most important source for the religious and cultural history of early Tibetan Buddhism.
-In the same way as many iconographic forms of early medieval Christian art are the visual expression of the then prevalent religious speculation it is to be expected that early Tibetan art, too, once studied in detail and collated with other comparable appropriate sources, will be equally informative for its religious, historical, and cultural background.
+The art-historical evidence preserved in monuments and artefacts attributable to the phyi dar in Tibet and present-day Northwest India demonstrates a variety of unique stages and interpretations of Buddhism within the context of the formation of Tibetan Buddhism.
+Because the information on early stages of Tibetan Buddhism in the indigenous historical literature (chos ’byung) and the hagiographies (rnam thar) of eminent Buddhist teachers and hierarchs is somewhat vague, the preserved monuments and artefacts are the most important source for the religious and cultural history of early Tibetan Buddhism.

 Outcomes

 - “Alchi Sumtsek Reconsidered.”
-In Recent Research on Ladakh 2007, edited by John Bray & Nawang Tsering Shakspo.
-Leh, Ladakh: J&K Academy for Art, Culture & Languages International Association for Ladakh Studies, 2007: 6172.
+In Recent Research on Ladakh 2007, edited by John Bray and Nawang Tsering Shakspo.
+Leh, Ladakh: J&K Academy for Art, Culture & Languages – International Association for Ladakh Studies, 2007: 61–72.

-- “The depiction of Hindu and Pan-Indian Deities in the Lo tsa ba lHa khang at Nako.”
+- “The Depiction of Hindu and Pan-Indian Deities in the Lo tsa ba lHa khang at Nako.”
 In South Asian Archaeology 1999.
-Proceedings of the Fifteenth Conference of the European Association of South Asian Archaeologists, held at the Universiteit Leiden, 59 July 1999, edited by Ellen M. Raven.
-Gonda Indolocical Studies XV, Groningen: Egbert Forsten, 2008: 493506.
+Proceedings of the Fifteenth Conference of the European Association of South Asian Archaeologists, held at the Universiteit Leiden, 5–9 July 1999, edited by Ellen M. Raven.
+Gonda Indological Studies XV.
+Groningen: Egbert Forsten, 2008: 493–506.

-- “Alchi and the Drigungpa School of Tibetan Buddhism: The Teacher Depiction in the Small Chörten at Alchi.”
-In Mei shou wan nian Long Life Without End.
-Festschrift in Honor of Roger Goepper, edited by Jeong-hee Lee-Kalisch, Antje Papist-Matsuo & Willibald Veit.
-Frankfurt a.
-M.: Peter Lang, 2006: 18196.
+- “Alchi and the Drigungpa School of Tibetan Buddhism: the Teacher Depiction in the Small Chörten at Alchi.”
+In Mei shou wan nian – Long Life Without End.
+Festschrift in Honor of Roger Goepper, edited by Jeong-hee Lee-Kalisch, Antje Papist-Matsuo, and Willibald Veit.
+Frankfurt am Main: Peter Lang, 2006: 181–96.

 - “A First Glance at Early Drigungpa Painting.”
 In Studies in Sino-Tibetan Buddhist Art.
-Proceedings of the Second International Conference on Tibetan Archaeology & Art, Beijing, September 36, 2004, edited by Xie Jisheng, Shen Weirong & Liao Yang.
-The Monograph Series in Sino-Tibetan Buddhist Studies, Beijing: China Tibetology Publishing House, 2006: 45988.
+Proceedings of the Second International Conference on Tibetan Archaeology & Art, Beijing, September 3–6, 2004, edited by Xie Jisheng, Shen Weirong, and Liao Yang.
+Beijing: China Tibetology Publishing House, 2006: 459–88.

 - With Holger Neuwirth.
 “The Development of the Alchi Temple Complex.
 An Interdisciplinary Approach.”
 In Heritage Conservation and Research in India.
-60 years of Indo-Austrian collaboration, edited by Gabriela Krist, & Tatjana Bayerová.
+60 years of Indo-Austrian collaboration, edited by Gabriela Krist and Tatjana Bayerová.
 Konservierungswissenschaft, Restaurierung, Technologie, 6.
 Wien, Weimar: Böhlau, 2010: 79–84.

 - “The Many Faces of Buddha Vairocana.”
 In The All-Knowing Buddha: A Secret Guide, edited by Jan van Alphen.
 New York and Antwerp: Rubin Museum of Art and BAI, MAS Books, 2014: 12–23.